Radar View#

 mwp supports the display of "radar" contacts.
 This provides a view of adjacent aircraft obtained from a number of sources:

 - Tracked Telemetry.
-Models tracked by telemetry (CRSF, LTM, MAVLink, Smartport, MPM(Flysky, Smaprtport)).
+Secondary models tracked by telemetry (CRSF, LTM, MAVLink, Smartport, MPM(Flysky, Smaprtport)).
 Provided by RX Telemetry Mirroring or dedicated telemetry radios.

 -